GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2024-05-21-MUL/index.md

 # 2024-05-21-MUL: Mullion, Sentinel-2A overpass

-A Site Validation Summary Report of the surface reflectance data collected on the date of 2024-05-21-MUL by Geoscience&nbsp;Australia.
+This is a report of the field data collected on the 21st of May, 2024 at the location of Mullion to validate the satellite data of the Sentinel-2A overpass.
 The full collection of data is contained in the [National Spectral Database](https://www.dea.ga.gov.au/products/national-spectral-database).
 Satellite data can be found on [DEA maps](https://maps.dea.ga.gov.au/).